erickSuh/401-venturus-challenge/README.md

 5 - Access [http://localhost:3000](http://localhost:3000) and enjoy;

 The application has a backend development mock server on this [repository](https://github.com/erickSuh/203-dev-server);

+Note: The application use a dev server and this dev server stop work after 30 minutes.
+If you first request delay, be cool, it's normal.

 ## Environment variable file sample